 - Drizzle some caramel while the cake is warm.
 Using some caramel while the cake is warm means that the cake will absorb some of it and it will make the cake moist and rich with flavour!

 Butter is important for this recipe to thicken the batter and suspend the apple pieces.
-If you were to use all oil, then the batter will be very runny.
+If you were to use oil, then the batter will be more fluid.

 If you love cake, check out these recipes!Cinnamon Streusel Coffee CakePumpkin Cake with Cream Cheese FrostingULTIMATE Moist hocolate Fudge CakeCopycat Starbucks Lemon LoafRaspberry Almond CakeONE BOWL Vanilla Cake with Chocolate FrostingSticky Toffee Date CakeBlueberry Peach Upside Down Cake

 Looking for more recipes with apples?
 Try these:

 - ¼ teaspoon salt

 - ⅔ cup 145g packed dark brown sugar